Jean Brooks Greenleaf

-Jean Brooks Greenleaf (October 1, 1832 – March 2, 1918) was an American woman suffragist.
+Jean Brooks Greenleaf (October 1, 1831 – March 2, 1918) was an American woman suffragist.
 With her death in 1918, there passed the last of a small group of devoted suffragists who received their first inspiration from Susan B. and Mary Anthony.
-Greenleaf was the only one of the women who saw their goal come true in New York, the state where they had lived the greater share of their lives.
+Greenleaf was the only one of three women who saw their goal come true in New York, the state where they had lived the greater share of their lives.

 Early life and education

-Jean (nickname, "Jeannie") F. Brooks was born in Bernardston, Massachusetts, October 1, 1832.
-She was the daughter of John Brooks, M.D., and Mary Bascom Brooks.
+Jean (nickname, "Jeannie" or Jane) F. Brooks was born in Bernardston, Massachusetts, October 1, 1832.
+She was the daughter of John Brooks, M.D.
+(1783-1866), and his second wife Mary Amelia nee Bascom Brooks (1796-1862).
+Her half-sister was Catherine Brooks, wife of Linus Yale Jr. of the Yale family.
+Her nephews were Julian L. Yale and John B. Yale.
 Dr. Brooks was a man of decided opinions, a liberal in both religion and politics, and had the courage of his convictions.
 His ideas were advanced, for his time, with regard to the training of his daughters for lives of usefulness and independence, and the cultivation of a habit of independent thought on matters of vital interest.
 Mrs. Brooks was domestic in her taste, caring well for her household, and, although disabled, actively involved in alleviating the wants of those less fortunate in life than herself.
-Greenleaf was the youngest of the six children in the family who lived to advanced years.
+Greenleaf was the youngest of seven children.

 Greenleaf's school life was limited to a few years in the public schools and academy of her native village, supplemented by two terms in Melrose Seminary, in West Brattleboro, Vermont.
-At the age of seventeen years, the disability of her mother necessitated the ending of school life, and from that time until her marriage, three years later, she assumed largely the duties of her father's household.
+At the age of seventeen, the mother's disability necessitated the ending of school life, and from that time until her marriage, three years later, she assumed largely the duties of her father's household.
 Her interests in the rights and wrongs of woman was awakened early on while listening to the spirited remonstrance of a widowed aunt, Mrs. Willard, against paying taxes upon property that she had acquired by her own exertions, when she had no representation at the polls, while a miserable drunkard in the neighborhood, who was supported by his wife and daughters, and who owned no property, was allowed to vote in opposition to what both she and the wife and daughters of the drunkard believed to be for the best interests of the community.